Skip to main content

 About Los Ruiles

-Los Ruiles National Reserve is a small but ecologically significant protected area located in the Maule Region of central Chile, approximately 40 kilometers north of Constitución near the town of Chanco.
-Established to safeguard one of the last remnants of the ruil tree (Nothofagus alessandrii), a critically endangered endemic species, the reserve covers roughly 45 hectares of coastal sclerophyllous forest.
-The ruil is a deciduous southern beech found nowhere else on Earth, making this reserve a global conservation priority.
+Los Ruiles National Reserve is a small but ecologically significant protected area located in the Maule Region of central Chile, comprising two sectors near the towns of Chanco and Empedrado.
+Established to safeguard one of the last remnants of the ruil tree (Nothofagus alessandrii), an Endangered endemic species, the reserve covers a total of 45 hectares of coastal sclerophyllous forest.
+[1] The ruil is a deciduous southern beech found nowhere else on Earth, making this reserve a global conservation priority.
 The site sits within Chile's Mediterranean-climate zone, where coastal fog and fertile soils support a distinctive assemblage of native flora.
-It is managed by CONAF (Corporación Nacional Forestal) and serves both conservation and environmental education purposes.
+It was established on July 13, 1982 via Decreto 94 of the Ministry of Agriculture and is managed by CONAF.
+[1]

 Wildlife Ecosystems

 Despite its modest size, Los Ruiles supports a notable array of native wildlife adapted to the coastal temperate forest.
-The endangered chilla (Lycalopex griseus), the monito del monte (Dromiciops gliroides)—a marsupial considered a living fossil—and the long-tailed pygmy rice rat inhabit the understory.
-Birdlife is rich, with the Chilean pigeon (Patagioenas araucana), the chucao tapaculo (Scelorchilus rubecula), and several species of woodpeckers resident within the forest.
-The Magellanic woodpecker occasionally ranges into the reserve.
+The monito del monte (Dromiciops gliroides)—a marsupial considered a living fossil and a relict of an ancient Gondwanan lineage—inhabits the understory, representing one of its northernmost known populations.
+[1] Pudúes (Pudu puda) and the quique (Galictis cuja) also inhabit the reserve.
+Birdlife is rich, with the Chilean pigeon (Patagioenas araucana), the chucao tapaculo (Scelorchilus rubecula), and several woodpecker species resident within the forest.
 Amphibians including Rhinella arunco toads occupy the seasonal wetland margins.
 The closed-canopy ruil forest creates a humid microhabitat that sustains invertebrate communities not found in adjacent degraded landscapes.

 Flora Ecosystems

 The ecological centerpiece of Los Ruiles is Nothofagus alessandrii, the ruil tree, which forms a rare deciduous temperate forest in Chile's otherwise evergreen Mediterranean zone.
-This forest type is considered critically endangered, with fewer than 250 hectares of intact ruil forest surviving globally.
-Accompanying the ruil are other native species including boldo (Peumus boldus), litre (Lithrea caustica), and arrayán (Luma apiculata).
-The shrub layer includes tevo (Retanilla trinervia) and quillay-related species, while the ground cover supports a diversity of native ferns and herbaceous plants.
-Dense liana growth characterizes the forest interior.
+The ruil is endemic to the coastal range of the Maule Region and is listed as Endangered on the IUCN Red List due to decades of deforestation; the 2017 wildfires alone reduced the species' area of occupancy by 45%.
+[1] Accompanying the ruil are other native species including boldo (Peumus boldus), litre (Lithrea caustica), tineo (Weinmannia trichosperma), and ciruelillo (Embothrium coccineum), with about 80 reported tree and shrub species across the reserve.
+[2] Dense liana growth characterizes the forest interior.
 Areas around the reserve show significant encroachment from exotic pine and eucalyptus plantations, which contribute to habitat fragmentation.

 Geology

-The reserve occupies part of Chile's Coastal Cordillera, a geologically ancient range composed primarily of Paleozoic and Mesozoic metamorphic and granitoid rocks.
-The terrain is characterized by gently rolling hills with elevations ranging from near sea level to approximately 200 meters.
+The reserve occupies part of Chile's Coastal Cordillera (Cordillera de la Costa), a geologically ancient range composed primarily of Paleozoic and Mesozoic metamorphic and granitoid rocks.
+The terrain is characterized by gently rolling hills with elevations ranging from near sea level to approximately 200–400 meters.
 Soils are derived from weathered granites and metamorphic substrates and tend to be moderately fertile with good water retention capacity, a factor that enables the moisture-dependent ruil forest to persist in what is otherwise a seasonally dry Mediterranean climate.
 Coastal proximity subjects the area to regular advective fog, which supplements rainfall and buffers the dry summer season.
 There are no active volcanic features in the immediate area, distinguishing it from other parts of Chile.

 Climate And Weather

 Los Ruiles experiences a Mediterranean-influenced coastal climate (Köppen Csb) with warm, dry summers and mild, wet winters.
 Annual precipitation averages approximately 700–900 millimeters, concentrated between May and September.
 The coastal position moderates temperature extremes: summer highs rarely exceed 25°C, while winter lows seldom drop below 4°C. Coastal fog, known locally as camanchaca, plays a critical ecological role by providing supplemental moisture to the forest canopy during the dry season from November through March.
 This fog-drip effect allows the ruil forest to maintain function even during prolonged dry periods.
 Frosts are infrequent but can occur during winter months.
-The reserve lies within Chile's fire-risk zone, and summer wildfires have historically threatened adjacent lands.
+The reserve lies within Chile's fire-risk zone, and the 2017 Chile wildfires historically threatened the species across its range.
+[1]

 Human History